rngwlf/hua_kii/README.md

 ![Show In a New Window](docs/img/show_project.PNG?raw=true)

-## 2. Fork this project on Github.com
+## Hard: Fork this project on Github.com

 This is more advanced and I encourage you to read [Getting Started with Github](https://docs.github.com/en/github/getting-started-with-github).